Screening method. The difference between a regular ultrasound and screening. Explanation of screening for congenital hypothyroidism

 General blood analysis;

-biochemical blood tests - total protein, liver function tests, creatinine / urea, blood glucose;
+biochemical blood tests – total protein, liver tests, creatinine/urea, blood glucose;

-Special screening studies are aimed at finding diseases and conditions, the patient is at risk of developing.
+Special screening studies are aimed at searching for diseases and conditions that the patient is at risk of developing.
 Among them, the most common and important are:

-Cholesterol and its fractions - to assess the risk of atherosclerosis;
+Cholesterol and its fractions – to assess the risk of developing atherosclerosis;

 glycated hemoglobin (HbA1c) + HOMA index – to assess the development of prediabetes, impaired glucose tolerance and insulin resistance;

-TSH - to exclude the involvement of the thyroid gland in the "masked" symptoms;
+TSH – to exclude involvement of the thyroid gland in “masked” symptoms;

 HbsAg – to exclude hepatitis B “masks”;

-cortisol - "stress hormone" - it is especially important to assess the chronic increase in this hormone;
+cortisol - the “stress hormone” - it is especially important to evaluate the chronic increase in this hormone;

-PAP test and HPV (human papillomavirus) - to exclude the risk of developing cervical cancer.
+PAP test and HPV (human papillomavirus) - to eliminate the risk of developing cervical cancer.

 Important!
-In the presence of the slightest doubt and existing grounds, it is necessary to prescribe screening laboratory tests in combination with instrumental methods.
+If there is the slightest doubt and existing grounds, it is necessary to prescribe screening laboratory tests in combination with instrumental methods.

-Remember that it is better to overdo it than not to miss it !!!
+Remember that it is better to be overly safe than underdressed!!!

-Health diagnostics should be carried out annually, the same opinion is held by World health organization, recommended as a preventive measure to regularly be examined by qualified specialists.
-In this case, you should not limit yourself to a superficial examination, but find time to conduct a full medical examination.
-In this case, the chances of detecting a serious disease at its early stage significantly increase, and, as a result, the likelihood of its successful treatment increases.
+Health diagnostics should be carried out annually, the same opinion is shared by World Health Organization, who recommended regular examinations by qualified specialists as a preventative measure.
+At the same time, you should not limit yourself to a superficial examination, but find time to conduct a complete medical examination.
+In this case, the chances of identifying a serious disease on its early stage increase significantly, and, as a result, the likelihood of it successful treatment.

-Our clinic offers you the opportunity to undergo a medical examination in a comfortable environment in 1-2 days.
+Our clinic offers you the opportunity to undergo a medical examination in comfortable conditions in 1-2 days.

 You will pass: